 Justeen Dormer

-Justeen has experience in all forms of dispute resolution, including litigation in various courts and tribunals in New South Wales, Victoria and Queensland, domestic and international arbitration, mediation and conciliation.
+Justeen has represented clients from a broad range of industries, including construction, manufacturing, information technology, and professional services.
+She has extensive experience in all forms of dispute resolution, including litigation in various courts across New South Wales, Victoria, and Queensland, as well as domestic and international arbitration.

 QUALIFICATIONS